 |Outpatient X-Rays||$0 copay|

 You pay nothing for in-network preventive care.
-We encourage you to take advantage of preventive services, which are covered by MA-Dual Special Needs Plan.
+We encourage you to take advantage of preventive services, which are covered by CareSource Dual Advantage.
 We also offer CareSource24®, our 24/7/365 Nurse Advice Line.
 The toll-free number can be found on your CareSource member ID card.

 Some services require prior authorization from CareSource.
 This means your doctor or health care provider must get approval from CareSource before you can get the service.